 For this study, scientists developed a ‘source-exposure matrix’ based on measurements collected from the literature for EMF sources reported by the study participants.
 Using this tool, they estimated individual RF and IF exposure at work and examined if there is a possibility of glioma or meningioma, two of the most frequent brain tumors in adults.

-The INTEROCC study, performed under the umbrella of INTERPHONE, and supported by the European project GERoNiMO, comprised 2,054 glioma cases, 1,924 meningioma cases and 5,601 controls from seven countries.
-Occupational sectors that involved exposure to electromagnetic fields included working with or near radars, telecommunication antennas, medical diagnosis and treatment and microwave drying ovens, among others.
+The INTEROCC study, performed under the umbrella of INTERPHONE, and supported by the European project GERoNiMO, comprised 2,054 glioma cases, 1,924 meningioma cases, and 5,601 controls from seven countries.
+Occupational sectors that involved exposure to electromagnetic fields included working with or near radars, telecommunication antennas, medical diagnosis and treatment, and microwave drying ovens, among others.

-The outcomes do not suggest any clear evidence on the association between cumulative high-frequency EMF exposure and glioma or meningioma risk.
+The outcomes do not suggest any clear evidence of the association between cumulative high-frequency EMF exposure and glioma or meningioma risk.
 Only 10% of the participants were exposed to radiofrequency and less than 1% were exposed to intermediate frequencies, which limited the statistical power to find clear associations.